-The Note Gets Another Chance with the Samsung Galaxy Note 8 But Don't Expect USB Power Delivery Fast Charging Over USB-C
+The Note Gets Another Chance with the Samsung Galaxy Note 8 Supporting USB Power Delivery Fast Charging Over USB-C

 It's always exciting to see what Samsung and Apple will be giving us next when they go head to head.
 While Apple fans usually get hyped up with a new release of the Apple iPhone, Samsung fans tend to be more subdued with what Samsung has to offer.
 Now with the new Apple iPhone 8, iPhone 8 Plus and iPhone X, of course Samsung also presented their Galaxy Note 8 phone, and again both phones were released almost the same time.

 Since the unfortunate battery fire incident with the previous Samsung Galaxy Note7, Samsung might be aiming to win back the trust of Galaxy Note users through the Samsung Galaxy Note 8.
-Like the Note7, the Samsung Galaxy Note 8 is also a USB Type-C based Android but doesn't support either Qualcomm Quick Charge 3.0 or USB Power Delivery technology for rapid charging.
-Instead the Note 8 still sticks with its own proprietary Adaptive Fast Charging technology over USB Type-C but could have been better if it can also support USB Power Delivery charging like the recent Samsung Galaxy S8 phone.
+Like the Note7, the Samsung Galaxy Note 8 is also a USB Type-C based Android but supports USB Power Delivery technology for rapid charging in addition to its own proprietary Adaptive Fast Charging technology over USB Type-C similar to the recent Samsung Galaxy S8 phone.

 In addition to wired charging, the Samsung Galaxy Note 8 offers the Qi based wireless charging technology also found on the Note7.
-Coincidentally Qi is also adopted by the Apple iPhone 8 but unlike Samsung, this iPhone can support USB Power Delivery charging (click here to see more).
+Coincidentally Qi is also adopted by the Apple iPhone 8 which also supports USB Power Delivery charging (click here to see more).
 Both the iPhone 8 and Galaxy Note 8 come with Bluetooth 5.0 LE to better support new Internet of Things applications.

 We purchased the Samsung Galaxy Note 8 through Amazon that came in a familiar packaging as observed with the Samsung Galaxy S8.
 Like the S8, the Note 8 also has the Qualcomm Snapdragon 835 processor but only supports the Qualcomm Quick Charge 2.0.
 With Snapdragon, the Note 8 should be faster and have higher storage capacity than the Note7 which uses its own processor chips just like Huawei with the Huawei P9.